Ultimate Guide to Japanese Customs

 Drinking with your colleagues

-Nomikai (drinking parties) are deeply entrenched in Japanese business culture.
+Nomikai (drinking parties) are deeply entrenched in Japanese business customs.
 Your boss or coworkers may invite you out to go drinking on a regular basis.
 If you stick to the drinking etiquette we included in the eating customs section, you should be fine.
 Avoiding these nomikai too often will imply you’re not a team player, so even if you’re not fond of that sort of socializing you should make an effort to go every once in a while.

 Japanese job interview customs